-From the observations and analysis, it is estimated that 3-4 pairs of Curlew were seen, although more may have been found if surveys had been carried out at the most productive time, during April.
+From the observations and analysis, it is estimated that 1 - 2 pairs of Curlew were present, although more may have been found if there had been more surveyors.

 There is no evidence that any young fledged, nor was there any in 2018 or 2019.